Dynamic Ordered Panel Logit Models: Model and moment conditions

 We believe that the linear specification in \eqref{ModelYstar} is the most relevant in practice, but one could certainly consider other specifications as well.
-In particular, we can include additional regressors that are generated as arbitrary interactions between the observed regressors and the lagged dependent variable:
+In particular, it is possible to include regressors that are interactions between the observed regressors and the lagged dependent variable:

-where the $\delta_q \in \mathbb{R}^K$ are additional unknown parameters to be included in $\theta$.
+where $\delta_q \in \mathbb{R}^K$ are the additional unknown parameters to be included in $\theta$.
 This specification allows the effect of the regressors $X_{it}$ on the outcome $Y_{it}$ to be arbitrarily dependent on the current state $Y_{i,t-1}$.
-We do not consider those more general models further in this paper.
-We continue to assume the linear index specification \eqref{DefSingleIndex} in the following, but a GMM estimator based on our moment functions could be usefully employed in applications with the more general state dependence in \eqref{AlternativeSpecification}, we do not consider these more general models further.
+While a GMM estimator based on moment functions developed in this paper could be employed in applications with the more general state dependence as in \eqref{AlternativeSpecification}, we do not consider these more general models further.